mk-fg/python-onedrive/README.md

 public.bay.livefilestore.com:443").
 Issue is known and generic workaround is documented as such in openssl project changelog.
+Newer "requests" module seem to have workaround for the issue implemented.

 According to [SkyDrive interaction guidelines](http://msdn.microsoft.com/en-us/library/live/hh826545#guidelines),